Telesia/pop_goes_the_weasel/README.md

 ### UX

 #### Strategy
-Pop Goes The Weasel is a fun and informative online dictionary.
+Pop Goes The Weasel is a fun and informative online dictionary for people of all ages.
 It is for users who may want to understand more about the language of cockney rhyming slang and/or contribute to the vernacular of terms.
 It is an interactive application where users can register then subsequently login to their account in order to add any further cockney words and phrases.
-The application is aimed at a wide range of users (10 - 100!) and because of that I am keeping the overall look contempory yet professional.
+The application is aimed at a wide range of users (10 - 100!) and because of that I am keeping the overall look contempory, yet professional.
 The users will want to access information regarding cockney words and phrases as well as contribute to the dictionary easily.

 As a first time user I want to: